HC610/tech610-ttt-app-cicd-jenkins/README.md

-This Repo is used to for CICD and Jenkins
+This Repo is used for the TicTacToe Application with CICD and Jenkins